ESLint Formatting for TypeScript: A Comprehensive Guide

-is a popular plugin that contains a set of rules specifically designed for TypeScript.@typescript-eslint/parser
+@typescript-eslint/eslint-pluginis a popular plugin that contains a set of rules specifically designed for TypeScript. - Parser: A parser is used to convert the source code into an Abstract Syntax Tree (AST).
+For TypeScript, the

 module.exports = {